 Senior Instructor, Teacher Trainer

 Want a really upbeat teacher?
-Meet Addie Johnson, who found yoga and Pilates after a decade of a running began to wreck her knees.
+Meet Addie Johnson, who found yoga and Pilates after a decade of running began to wreck her knees.
 A lover of dance parties, but not a “formal” dancer, she found that yoga was a wonderful way to fully express her emotions and thoughts through her body.
 She has been a yoga student since 2004 and was then introduced to Pilates and barre classes in Washington, DC when she moved here in 2006 for graduate school.

 In addition to her Master’s in Museums Studies, she has two Pilates trainings under her belt: a traditional training from Quantum Pilates and a Fuse Pilates certification.
-She also holds an advanced certificates in Pilates for Injuries and Pathologies through BASI Pilates, Pre and Postnatal training through the Center for Women’s Fitness, and Pilates for MS and neurological conditions.
+She also holds advanced certificates in Pilates for Injuries and Pathologies through BASI Pilates, Pre and Postnatal training through the Center for Women’s Fitness, and Pilates for MS and neurological conditions.
 Addie taught barre classes from 2008-2011 and received her 200-hour yoga certification in 2009.
 After some serious life changes in 2009, she took her part-time teaching career full-time and has not looked back since.

 Addie’s teaching style tends to be on the vigorous side with a strong emphasis on humor.
 She believes that while everyone should try to work towards their personal goals and strive to find harmony and balance within their body, laughter is essential.

 In addition to teaching group classes and privates, Addie assists in Fuse Pilates teacher trainings, as well as developing exercises for the Fuse Pilates repertoire.
+Addie is fully certified by the Pilates Method Alliance.

-Allegra has an undergraduate degree in Psychology and a graduate degree in Communications, and she is passionate about the emotional connection to physical exercise, nutrition, and working with people to achieve personal and fitness goals.
+Allegra has an undergraduate degree in Psychology and a graduate degree in Communications, and she is passionate about the emotional and neurological connection to physical exercise, nutrition, and working with people to achieve personal and fitness goals.

 Her teaching style is challenging, disciplined, and calm.
 In her classes you’ll find detailed cues, energetic music, and a combination of challenging exercises to help you discover muscles that you have never felt before.